aschmolck/mlabwrap/README.txt

   matlab is not not supported).
 Both should be reasonably easy to implement, but I currently don't need them.
 - Better support for cells.
-- support from numarray (if you also have Numeric you could see whether mlab._array_cast suffices; otherwise with the compatibility layer it should hopefully be easy to create a numarray version, but I currently haven't got the time nor the need)

 Implementation Notes